avineshwar/Sample-Peer2Peer/README.md

 - The client is already having the necessary information to connect; otherwise a _Request cannot be fulfilled_ message is appropriate.
 - This is a design limitation which can be overcome by having a reference information present on the system to which all the clients agree to contribute to.
 In a distributed environment, such a system might not exist at all (or locally).

+_Print statements at proper locations can give an insight of the state machine, at any given time.
+They have been removed._

 ### Improvements:
 - Non-blocking calls can be leveraged.
 - An explicit clean-up function can be called for interrupted runs or even in case of an exception for deeper (and procedural) roll-back/clean-up.